Myndex/apca-introduction/analysis.md

 variants.
 As we can see, they correlate in both cases, but the modified WCAG 2.x contrast is much closer._

 These scatter plots are non-sensical, and along with the maths appear to be weighted to minimize the actual differences.
-Importantly, xi used log scales to minimize the differences.
+Importantly, xi used log scales to hide the differences. xi created several versions of these charts, none of them being instructive nor salient.

 > _In the bottom row we see two more scatter plots.
 This time the X axis corresponds to foreground luminance and the Y axis corresponds to background